 The effective treatment of narcolepsy requires not only medication, but also adjustments in lifestyle.
 The following suggestions can bring substantial improvement:

 - Follow a strict sleep-wake schedule.
 Your child should go to bed and get up at the same time each day.

 - Take short naps once or twice each day, as needed, if recommended.

 - Increase physical activity; avoid boring or repetitive tasks.

 - Avoid activities that can be dangerous, such as driving, swimming or cooking, except during times when you know your child will be alert.

 - Follow doctor's instructions regarding medications very carefully.
 Inform doctors of changes and problems.

 Management of the environment

 Narcolepsy can be a devastating disease if family, acquaintances and teachers do not understand the disorder.
 Daytime sleepiness may be mistaken for laziness, boredom or lack of ability.
 The experiences of cataplexy and dreaming during wakefulness may be wrongly seen as a psychiatric problem.
 Be sure to educate family members and help your child's friends and their parents to understand narcolepsy.
 Most importantly, make sure your child's teachers understand the disorder.
-Small adjustments in the classroom can make a tremendous difference with regard to your child's self-esteem and ability to obtain a good education.
+Small adjustments in the classroom can make a tremendous difference in your child's self-esteem and ability to obtain a good education.